I need human help to enter verification code (office hours only)

 *We use mitzvah without a gender-specific modifier in conscious awareness of embracing all who celebrate the transition from Jewish child to Jewish adult.

-Contact the director of education for more information.
+Contact the Mitzvah Coordinator - Amy Rosenthal (amy.rosenthal@jcogs.org) for more information.

 Mitzvah Handbook (PDF)

-Now Jewish adults, our teens participate as a cohort of peers in service projects and contribute individually in a robust stipended madrichim/internship program.
-Additionally, through active engagement and in discussions of Torah and other texts of ancient wisdom, the Teen Tzedakah Team disperses funds raised to support JCOGS, the worldwide Jewish community, and the community we live in, locally and beyond as responsible citizens of earth.
+This year a cohort of teens will be participating in the Interfaith Civil Rights trip to Alabama and Georgia and will be creating a presentation about their experience to share with their peers throughout the state.
+Additionally, through active engagement and in discussions of Torah and other texts of ancient wisdom, the Teen Tzedakah Team disperses funds raised to support JCOGS, the worldwide Jewish community, and our local community, honing their role as responsible citizens of earth.

 Click here to meet our Education Team.